 2. Because the costs of making things increases

-Add indexation to your life insurance and the insurer will hike up your cover by 3 per cent each year, to protect your dear family against inflation, and your premiums by 4%.
+Add indexation to your life insurance and the insurer will hike up your cover by at least 3 per cent each year, to protect your dear family against inflation, but wait for it, the kicker is that most insurers will hike up the cost of your cover by at least 4%.

 You’ll be paying a tenner a month for the first year.
 In year two, your cover and premium increase giving you €103,000 cover for a premium of €10.40.
 In year three, it’ll go up again, unless you opt-out.